MarkChenYutian/C0VM-ts/docs/C0VM.ts Todos.md

 - [x] **Debugger**: Just show the function name on debug console (not `f main` as it currently shows)
 - [ ] **Debugger**: Show ptr address on hover on struct component
 - [x] **Debugger**: Darken breakpoint column on hover
+- [ ] Shortcut key for Run and Step
 - [ ] <s>**Debugger**: flexible grid proportion</s>

 ### Feature Enhancements